Form of Government: Republic

 Media and telecommunication.

-In December 2015 the parliament approved a much-disputed act that provides for the government appointment of public information access summits.
-The law was criticized harshly by the opposition and the European Commission.
+In December 2015, a disputed law that provides for the government appointment of public media heads was severely criticized by the opposition and the European Commission.

 |Civil aviation, km flown||72 900 000||km flown||2004|